 - Cheek to Cheek– from the outer corner of the eye to the other outer corner of the eye (resting the tape measure across the bridge of your nose)

-- Your forehead- from hairline to hairline at the widest part
+- Forehead- from hairline to hairline at the widest part

-- Your jawline– about an inch below your ears and again from the widest point
+- Jawline– about an inch below your ears and again from the widest point

-- Your face length– from the middle of your hairline to the bottom of your chin.
+- Face length– from the middle of your hairline to the bottom of your chin.

 Your face shape: